animatlabs/animatlabs.github.io/_posts/2026-03-15-masstransit-workflowforge-saga.md

   - Messaging
   - RabbitMQ
 author: animat089
-last_modified_at: 2026-03-15
+last_modified_at: 2026-03-21
 sitemap: true
 toc: true
 toc_label: "Table of Contents"
 comments: true
 ---

-Everyone talks about the saga pattern.
-Nobody shows the compensation code.
-I spent weeks hunting for a real .NET example where payment fails, stock gets released, and refunds actually run - not just a diagram.
+I spent a while looking for a .NET saga example that actually showed the compensation code.
+Not a diagram, not a blog post that stops at "and then you'd roll back the previous steps."
+Actual running code where a payment fails and stock gets released.

-I built one.
-MassTransit handles the message routing.
-WorkflowForge handles the rollback.
-Here's the full pipeline.
+Couldn't find one I liked.
+Built this instead.
+MassTransit handles message routing, WorkflowForge handles the rollback logic.
+(I've sat through enough saga talks where the speaker waved at a box labeled "compensate" and moved on.
+This is the opposite of that.)

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/WorkflowForge/AnimatLabs.WorkflowForge.MassTransitSaga.OrderService){: .btn .btn--primary}

 ## Prerequisites

 You need .NET 8 and the WorkflowForge solution.
-The demo runs out of the box with **InMemory transport** -- no RabbitMQ required.
+The demo runs **InMemory transport** by default; no RabbitMQ required.

 Want RabbitMQ instead?
 The project has a `docker-compose.yml`: